 Life Without Wheelchair Accessories: Bags

 A short while ago, a news story of a wheelchair user seen with bags piled on top of them went viral.
 Clearly, it was not a good way to carry shopping.
 Hanging shopping bags off the wheelchair’s handles happens often but can also cause problems with stability.
 Alternatively, dumping everything on your knees is uncomfortable.
 It also makes it hard to push yourself along, and you won’t be able to carry much that way.

 What’s more, when wheelchair users hang bags over their push handles, this can cause problems to the chair.
 Over time, the weight of the bags can cause the backrest canvas to sag so that ultimately it needs to be replaced.
-A sagging back rest affects the support that is offered too, so consider getting a purpose-made bag for your chair to preserve the integrity of your back rest, as well as to carry your shopping comfortably.
+A sagging backrest is less supportive too.
+Trying to get on without proper wheelchair bags clearly has major downsides.

 Attractive wheelchair accessories